Martin Dudley: Orthodoxy

 In March 2018, Dudley was received into the Russian Orthodox Church as a layman.

 Other work

-Dudley was elected to the City Court of Common Council representing Aldersgate Ward in January 2002.
-He served on various City of London Corporation committees as well as being a governor of the Museum of London and a member of the Trust for London (formerly the City Parochial Foundation).
-He did not stand for re-election in the 2017 elections.
 In 1996, Dudley was admitted to the Freedom of the City of London and is a liveryman of the Worshipful Company of Farriers.
+Between 2002-2027 Dudley was elected to the City Court of Common Council representing Aldersgate Ward.
+He served on committees, was a governor of the Museum of London and trustee of the Trust for London (formerly the City Parochial Foundation).

 Personal life

 Dudley married Paula Jones, a chiropodist, in 1976; they have two sons.

 Honours

 On 23 October 1997, Dudley was elected a Fellow of the Society of Antiquaries of London (FSA).
 He is also a Fellow of the Royal Historical Society (FRHistS).
 He is a liveryman of the Worshipful Company of Farriers, an honorary liveryman of the Worshipful Company of Hackney Carriage Drivers and an honorary freeman of the Worshipful Company of Farmers.
 He is a past master of the Guild of Public Relations Practitioners.
 He received an honorary Doctor of Arts degree from City University in 2014.